By Stefanie Michaels

 Next, pack a small bag of essentials to keep with you on the flight.

 This can include things like a neck pillow, earplugs, a sleep mask, and a pair of noise-cancelling headphones—they’ll block out any unwanted noise and distractions.
+If you enjoy playing video games, don’t forget a charger for your phone or handheld gaming device.

 If you’re someone who gets cold easily like I do…